Circuit type: Temporary street course

 From the startline, the drivers will head off towards Place Vauban, directly behind the iconic golden dome - home to Napoleon's tomb.
 From there, the drivers head back towards the Seine river before navigating their way through a technical section directly in front of the complex.
 Finally, after snaking through Turns 12,13 and 14, it's back over the start/finish line.

 Swiss driver Sebastien Buemi took the spoils in the inaugural Paris ePrix, while the home crowd cheered on Parisian racer Jean-Eric Vergne to the victory in 2018, en route to the eventual championship.

 The Paris ePrix circuit is located at Les Invalides, in the 7th arrondissement of Paris, France.
 Most international airlines fly to Aeroport de Charles de Gaulle (CDG), 28km northeast of central Paris.
 In French the airport is commonly called 'Roissy' after the suburb in which it is located.
 Aeroport d'Orly (ORY) is 19km south of central Paris but, despite being closer than Charles de Gaulle, it is not as frequently used by international airlines.
 Another option is catching the high-speed Eurostar train into Gare Du Nord from a number of European destinations including London and Brussels.

-While final details of grandstand locations are still to be finalised as this is written, the circuit is easy to reach by public transportation.
+The circuit is easy to reach by public transportation.
 Metro stations at Invalides, Varenne and La Tour-Maubourg are all located on the route of the circuit and likely to therefore offer the best options (check for services on lines 8 and 13).
 The RER rail network also has a stop at Invalides - served by Line C.